-Tel: +34 936 119 232 / Email: david.navarro@caseslacambra.com
+Tel: +34 93 611 92 32 / Email: david.navarro@caseslacambra.com

-David Navarro is a partner in the tax practice of Cases & Lacambra.
-He has extensive experience in advising family business groups, large national and multinational business groups, private equity firms and investment funds both in domestic and international environments, in relation to group restructuring and corporate reorganisation (mergers, acquisitions, divestments, etc.), international tax planning of cross-border investments and ongoing tax advice.
-He has advised multinational groups and companies on their operations in Spain and abroad in a wide range of fields.
+David Navarro is a partner in the Tax practice of Cases & Lacambra.
+He has extensive experience in advising family business groups, large national and multinational business groups, private equity firms and investment funds in both domestic and international environments, in relation to group restructuring and corporate reorganisation (mergers, acquisitions, divestments, etc.), international tax planning of cross-border investments and ongoing tax advice.
+He has advised multinational groups and companies in their operations in Spain and abroad in a wide range of fields.
 He has extensive experience in internationalisation processes of Spanish companies in foreign jurisdictions.
-David is specialised in advisory and strategic planning, tax optimisation and due diligence, as well in tax inspection procedures, administrative claims and tax litigation proceedings of a tax nature.